AguaClara/Textbook/AIDE/Specifications.rst

 AguaClara drinking water treatment technologies remove turbidity and pathogens from raw water and to deactivate remaining pathogens before distribution.
 AguaClara technologies are best suited for centralized water treatment in communities of at least 200 people.
 AguaClara technologies would not be appropriate for treatment of low-turbidity groundwater where the primary contamination issues are chemical, such as nitrate or heavy metals.
 AguaClara technologies are gravity-driven and do not require electricity.
 When required by the topography, pumps can raise the source water to the elevation necessary for water treatment and water distribution.

-AguaClara treatment technologies include chemical dosing, rapid mix, flocculation, floc filter, plate settlers, filtration, and disinfection.
-An AguaClara treatment plant may be designed with all of these processes, or if raw water turbidity is consistently less than about 3 NTU, the treatment plant may be designed without flocculation, floc filter, and plate settlers.
+AguaClara treatment technologies include trash and grit removal, flow measurement, chemical dosing, rapid mix, flocculation, floc filter, sedimentation, filtration, and disinfection.
+An AguaClara treatment plant may be designed with all of these processes, or if raw water turbidity is consistently less than about 3 NTU, the treatment plant may be designed without flocculation, floc filter, and sedimentation.

 Water Quality Parameters